Fintan Connolly

 Fintan Connolly is an Irish film director, screenwriter and producer living in Dublin.

 Much of his earlier work was in television documentaries which explored social issues in Ireland.

-He has also made films, including Flick (2000), Trouble with Sex (2005) and Eliot & Me (2012) through his production company Fubar Films.
+He has also made films, including Flick (2000), Trouble with Sex (2005), Eliot & Me (2012) and Barber (2023) through his production company Fubar Films.

 Career

 Connolly directed the short film Angel on the Rocks in 1985.

 He co-produced, with Helen Fahy, the short movie Horse (1993) directed by Kevin Liddy.
 This film won an award for "Best European Short" at the Premiers Plan Festival in Angers, France in 1994.